 Contact Arcadia’s Financial Aid Office at FAReview@arcadia.edu with the Subject: “COVID Impact”.

 Briefly summarize the financial impact that COVID-19 has had on you (food, housing, course materials, technology, health care, child care, etc.).

-Reply to any next steps requested by the Financial Aid Team (which could include completing additional paperwork and/or answering additional questions) [Students who indicate qualifying expenses will receive an online form to complete].
+Reply to any next steps requested by the Financial Aid Team (which could include completing additional paperwork and/or answering additional questions).